Asininite/ObsidianVault/Obsidian Vault/! DSA/3. Bit Manipulation/! Theory.md

 ### 2s Complement
 - add 1 to 1s complement
 - 1 1 0 1 -> 0 0 1 1
+- **Computer never stores a negative number, it always stores its 2s complement form**
 ### AND Operator
 - all true -> true
 - 1 false -> false